symfony/symfony-docs/messenger.rst

 Internally, each message is wrapped in an ``Envelope``, which holds the message and stamps.
 You can create this manually or allow the message bus to do it.
-There are a variety of different stamps for different purposes and they're used internally to track information about a message - like the message bus that's handling it or if it's being retried after failure.
+There are a variety of different stamps for different purposes and they are used internally to track information about a message - like the message bus that's handling it or if it is being retried after failure.

 Middleware
 ~~~~~~~~~~